 T-Mobile plans – Unlimited One, One Plus, and Plus International plans

-The Uncarrier has certainly made T-mobile plans, and the process for choosing them, as simple as ever.
-With T-Mobile you get three postpaid options – One, One Plus, and Plus International.
+The Uncarrier has a ton of unlimited plans to choose from.
+With T-Mobile you get four postpaid options – One, One Unlimited 55+, One Plus, and Plus International.

 The basic T-Mobile One unlimited plan charges $70 a month for one line, $50 a month each for two lines, $37 a month each for three lines, $40 a month each for four lines and $25 a month for each additional line.
 It offers unlimited talk and text in the US, and unlimited talk, texting and data while you are in Canada and Mexico.
 T-Mobile One also includes unlimited mobile hotspot data, but it’s pretty slow, with only 3G speeds available.